 Semiconductors are also instrumental in green energy technology development and deployment and in improving the energy efficiency of electronics.
 While the semiconductor industry has a role to play in creating a more sustainable future, it will need to work to decarbonize as well.
 The IT industry is responsible for around 2-3% of global carbon dioxide (CO₂) emissions.
-According to a recent Harvard study, the global energy demands of the information and computing technology industry are projected to grow by 7-20% by 2030.
+According to a recent Harvard study cited by Ars Technica, the information and computing technology industry’s global energy demands are projected to grow by 7-20% by 2030.

 Organizations like the Semiconductor Climate Consortium (SCC), which Sphera recently joined as a founding member, are collaborating with the semiconductor industry to drive progress on climate challenges within the semiconductor value chain.
 SCC members must commit to working toward meeting the 1.5-degree Celsius target set by the Paris Agreement and adhering to the goal of reaching net zero emissions by 2050.

 To address the industry’s environmental impact, members of the SCC are working together to reduce greenhouse gas (GHG) emissions within their own operations, in the value chain and within the other industries that semiconductors are used in.
 As the effects of climate change continue to accelerate across the globe, the SCC is also evaluating the climate-related risks that impact the semiconductor value chain.